komxun/Scientific-Computing-with-Python/README.md

 ```

 ## `pass`
-In case the function argument is not given.
-This is to prevent
+Use `pass` in case the function body is not defined to prevent error
 ```python
 def someFunction(x, y, z):
   pass